How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Journal or create voice records of them.
 Save key texts and emails confirming what really happened so you may maintain control over your reality.
 Re-read (or listen) to the recordings when you become confused or begin to doubt yourself.

-Finally, revisit tactics one and two above which will help to solidify your standing on firm ground.
+Finally, revisit tactics one and two above to help solidify your standing on firm ground.

 Don’t Wait to be Validated

 Most abusers are operating with very low emotional intelligence, which means it is challenging (or maybe even impossible) for them to show empathy or compassion toward you.
-You’re likely to wait a very long time – maybe forever – for them to come around.
+You’ll likely wait a very long time – maybe forever – for them to come around.

 And remember, when you are really struggling, your true friends will not complain when you seek support should you doubt reality or if you see how the gaslighting continues no matter what you try.